arichtman/www.richtman.au/content/nomicon/container-security.md

 Linux security module.
 Profiles can be bound to executables.

-_Mandatory Access Controls_ (MAC):controlled by central admin with zero chance for users to modify or pass.
+_Mandatory Access Controls_ (MAC): controlled by central admin with zero chance for users to modify or pass.

-Linux file permissions are _Discretionary Access Controls_ (DAC).
+Linux file permissions are _Discretionary Access Controls_ (DAC), can be modified by users.

 Check with `/sys/kernel/security/lsm`.
 Profiles under `/etc/apparmor.d/`, use `apparmor_parser`to load, check with either `/sys/kernel/security/apparmor/profiles` or `apparmor_status`.